Big Show: United States Champion (2003–2005)

-Big Show unsuccessfully challenged John "Bradshaw" Layfield (JBL) for the WWE Championship in a triple threat match involving Angle at Royal Rumble on January 30, 2005, and in a barbed wire steel cage match at No Way Out on February 20.
+Big Show unsuccessfully challenged John "Bradshaw" Layfield (JBL) for the WWE Championship in a triple threat match involving Angle at the Royal Rumble on January 30, 2005, and in a barbed wire steel cage match at No Way Out on February 20.
 At WrestleMania 21 on April 3, Big Show faced Sumo Grand Champion Akebono in a worked sumo match.
 In the weeks preceding the match, Big Show pushed over a jeep driven to the ring by Luther Reigns to show that he was capable of moving the marginally heavier Akebono.
 Big Show lost to Akebono at WrestleMania 21.
 Big Show subsequently feuded with Carlito and his bodyguard, Matt Morgan, losing to Carlito at Judgment Day on May 22 after Morgan interfered.

 On the June 27 episode of Raw, Big Show was drafted to the Raw brand in the 2005 WWE draft lottery, defeating Gene Snitsky in a tag team match, which turned into a singles match when both men's partners brawled backstage.
-They continued feuding over the next few weeks in singles and tag team matches on Raw.
+Big Show and Snitsky continued feuding over the next few weeks in singles and tag team matches on Raw.
 At Unforgiven on September 18, Big Show defeated Snitsky.
 On the September 26 episode of Raw, Big Show defeated Snitsky again in a Street Fight to end their feud.